sent-hil/bitesized/Readme.md

 * Write blog post explaning bitmaps and this library
 * Option to return retention as percentages
 * List of events sorted DESC by user count metric
-* List of events metric
 * Http server
-* Check if user was seen before metric
 * List of users who did an event metric
 * List of users who didn't do an event metric
 * Identify user with properties